Double Chocolate Orange Sourdough Discard Loaf

-All the tasty tang of sourdough without all the hassle, this loaf is a mix and leave recipe that can be made from start to finish in less than 3 hours.
-A delicious chocolatey crust and tendercrumb is elevated with orange zest, which can also be switched for lemon!
+All the tasty tang of sourdough without all the hassle, this loaf is a mix-and-leave recipe that can be made from start to finish in under 3 hours.
+A delicious chocolatey crust and tender crumb is elevated with orange zest, which can also be swapped for lemon!

 PREP TIME2 Hours Proofing